hortonworks-gallery/iotdemo-service/README.md

 Things to remember while configuring the service
   - The service currently requires that it is installed on the Ambari server node and that Kafka and Zookeeper and also running on the same node.
+    - If kafka is on a different node, the demo still could work (not tested) if you manually create the topics ahead of time
+    ```
+    /usr/hdp/current/kafka-broker/bin/kafka-topics.sh --create --zookeeper $ZK_HOST:2181 --replication-factor 1 --partitions 2 --topic truck_events
+    ```
   - Under "Advanced demo-config"
     - enter your github credentials to allow the service to access the IoT demo artifacts
     - enter public name/IP of IoTDemo node: This is used to setup the Ambari view.
 Set this to the public host/IP of IoTDemo node (which must must be reachable from your local machine).
 If installing on sandbox (or local VM), change this to the IP address of VM.
 If installing on cloud, set this to public name/IP of IoTDemo node.
 Alternatively, if you already have a local hosts file entry for the internal hostname of the IoTDemo node (e.g. sandbox.hortonworks.com), you can leave this empty - it will default to internal hostname